Exercise 3(A)

 The load is attached to the axle of movable pulley A and the effort is applied in the downward direction at the free end of the string passing over the fixed pulley B. One can also use his own weight as effort which will be quite convenient.

-Draw a labelled diagram of an arrangement of two pulleys, one fixed and other moveable.
+Draw a labelled diagram of an arrangement of two pulleys, one fixed and other movable.
 In the diagram, mark the directions of all forces acting on it.
 What is the ideal mechanical advantage of the system?
 How can it be achieved?

 Answer